 The most detailed evaluation of the uterine cavity is through the use of a camera or hysteroscope.
-The advantages of this approach are that it provides a ‘gold standard’ diagnostic assessment of the uterus while simultaneously allowing for the treatment of the condition observed during the hysteroscopy.
+The advantages of this approach are that it provides the most detailed diagnostic assessment of the uterus while simultaneously allowing for the treatment of the condition observed during the hysteroscopy.
 A hysteroscopy is performed as an outpatient procedure under anesthesia and typically will last between 30 to 60 minutes, although more complicated problems can mean a longer surgery.
 Some of the conditions that we are able to treat through a hysteroscopic method include:

 The recovery time from this procedure is usually no more than 2 to 3 days and many patients are able to resume their usual activities sooner.
-If a hysteroscopy has been recommended to you, Dr. Moghadam will provide you with specific details and answer all your questions in a preoperative consultation.
+If a hysteroscopy has been recommended to you, our physicians will provide you with specific details and answer all your questions in a preoperative consultation.

 A laparoscopy is recommended as a diagnostic evaluation under a number of circumstances including: